hiblaphp/dns/README.md

 - Case-insensitive hostname matching

 Hosts file entries bypass caching, retries, and transport entirely — they resolve synchronously before the network pipeline is involved.
+In the default pipeline, `HostsFileExecutor` is the outermost layer, meaning a hosts file hit short-circuits before the query ever reaches `CachingExecutor`.
+If you assemble a custom pipeline, place `HostsFileExecutor` outside `CachingExecutor` to preserve this behaviour.

 You can also use the `HostsFile` class directly for hostname or IP lookups against an arbitrary hosts file: